Biology

 What are even-toed ungulates?

 The study of the evolution of artiodactyls has not provided a specific origin of these types of mammals.
-According to current research, they appeared around the same time in Europe, Asia and North America.
-Although they are present in South America, this is to a lesser extent than other parts of the world.
-Learn about what animals which are present in this continent with our article on the flora and fauna of the Andean region.
+According to current research, they appeared around the same time in Europe, Asia, and North America.
+Although they are present in South America, this is to a lesser extent than in other parts of the world.
+Learn about what animals are present on this continent with our article on the flora and fauna of the Andean region.

 Characteristics of artiodactyls